U.S. Route 13 in Maryland: Worcester and Somerset counties

 Entering the state from Virginia, US 13 heads north on Ocean Highway, a four-lane divided highway that runs a short distance to the east of the Delmarva Central Railroad's Delmarva Industrial Track line.
 Upon entering Maryland, US 13 features a rest area and welcome center in the northbound direction, with access from the southbound direction provided by way of a U-turn at the state line.
 It continues north through wooded areas before heading into a mix of farmland and woodland with some residences and businesses along the road.
 As the road approaches Pocomoke City, more businesses start to line the road.
 Before entering Pocomoke City, US 13 Business (US 13 Bus.) heads northwest from US 13 on Market Street into the downtown area.
 Past this intersection, the road enters Pocomoke City.
 The route crosses MD 366 (Stockton Road), which itself has its western terminus at US 13 Bus., and continues north past a shopping center before coming to a junction with the southern terminus of US 113 (Worcester Highway) and MD 250A (Old Virginia Road) along the eastern edge of town.
-Continuing around the northern edge of the town, the route passes residential areas to the southwest and rural areas to the northeast before heading into a commercial district and intersecting MD 756 (Old Snow Hill Road).
+Continuing around the northern edge of the town, the route passes residential areas to the southwest and rural areas to the northeast before heading into a commercial district and intersecting the southern terminus of MD 756 (Old Snow Hill Road).
 US 13 turns west into wooded areas before crossing the Pocomoke River upstream of US 13 Bus.

 Upon crossing the Pocomoke River, US 13 heads into Somerset County and intersects the northern terminus of US 13 Bus. and the southern terminus of MD 364 (Dividing Creek Road).
 From here, the route comes to a bridge over the Delmarva Central Railroad's Delmarva Subdivision line and curves to the northwest, running through rural countryside.
 It features an intersection with the eastern terminus of MD 667 (Rehobeth Road), and the route continues from farmland into heavy woodland.
 US 13 heads back into agricultural areas where it intersects many unsigned suffixed segments of MD 920 which are mostly short, dead-end roads.
 The route continues west and northwest before the median widens and it intersects the eastern terminus of MD 673 (Sam Barnes Road), which provides a connection to southbound MD 413 and Crisfield.
-A park and ride lot is located north of this intersection.
+A park-and-ride lot is located north of this intersection.
 Past MD 673, the median narrows and US 13 turns north to meet the northern terminus of MD 413 (Crisfield Highway), with access to that route only in the southbound direction.